For this month’s “From Passion to Profession” story I will be talking to one of the founders of sampleroom.ph.

 One of the greatest challenges we encountered was building the credibility of our website and our credibility as business partners with our brand partners.
 Of course, during the first few legs, we were presenting to brands without a website that is up and working, since we want to launch and have the website live already with available products right away.

 The thing that really inspired us to start the company is consumer empowerment.
-It is being able to decide and buy a product for you wholeheartedly with confidence, because either you have tried it through sampling or have read reviews how the product faired on that particular person that has the same background (skin issues, hair conditions etc) with you.
+It is being able to decide and buy a product for you wholeheartedly with confidence, because either you have tried it through sampling or have read reviews how the product performed on that particular person that has the same background (skin issues, hair conditions, etc.) with you.
 We wanted to give the Filipino consumer the ultimate power to give value to their purchases as we all work hard for our money; and we are hoping that with Sampleroom.ph, you will get to try samples for free!
 As you try the samples and decide if it fits you or not, it gives you the power to decide if you’ll buy it or not.

 We encouraged each other that we’ll manage to be able to launch with a great roster of brands and products, and I believe that what kept us going was that we really wanted to make this happen – a sampling & review website in the Philippines.